ippontech/blog-usa/posts/how-to-choose-between-react-angular-or-vue.md

 ## Key Differences Between Frameworks

-My disclaimer going forward is that, some of the key points about each framework can be subjective depending on a person's experience, background, or independent research.
+My disclaimer going forward is that some of the key points about each framework can be subjective depending on a person's experience, background, or independent research.
 However, the goal is to get you somewhere in the ball park of the things you should be considering or looking into when deciding between which framework to use.

 ### React Brief Overview